Sexual Harassment Training

 TAKING COMPLAINTS

 The employer should designate more than one individual to take complaints and should ensure that these individuals are in accessible locations.
-The employer also should instruct all of its supervisors to report complaints of harassment to appropriate officials.
-Because a supervisor may be the one committing harassment or may not be impartial, it is advisable for an employer to designate at least one official outside an employee’s chain of command to take complaints in order to assure that the complaint will be handled impartially.
+The employer also should instruct all its supervisors to report complaints of harassment to appropriate officials.
+Because a supervisor may be the one committing harassment or may not be impartial, it is advisable for an employer to designate at least one official outside an employee’s chain of command to take complaints to ensure that the complaint will be handled impartially.

 INVESTIGATING COMPLAINTS